andrea-bia/numeta/README.md

 - **Metaprogramming Focus**: Leverages metaprogramming for flexible code generation.
 - **Simplified Approach**: Does not rely on parsing AST or bytecode, making it straightforward.
 - **Type Annotations**: Uses Python's type hints to differentiate between compiled and compile-time variables.

+## Limitations

+Numeta is still experimental.
+JIT-compiled functions currently cannot return values; they must modify arrays or objects passed as arguments.

 ## Installation